-And did you know that you can rotate QR Codes however you like?
+And did you know that you can rotate QR codes however you like?
 Upside down will still work!
-This is a courtesy of the position patterns (squares with dots in the middle) that allow the code to be read from any direction in 360 degrees.
+This is courtesy of the position patterns (squares with dots in the middle) that allow the code to be read from any direction in 360 degrees.

 Meanwhile, the alignment patterns are used to assist in navigation of larger codes and the timing patterns are used to determine the size of modules.
 The quiet zone requires a margin of at least 4-module worth.